Tips: How to choose the cut of your jeans?

 Conseils : Comment choisir la coupe de son jean ?

-Before even explaining what the advantage of each cut is compared to the others, we will have to start by dissecting a pair of jeans.
+Before we even explain what the benefits of each cut are compared to the others, we'll have to start by dissecting a pair of jeans.

-What makes one cut different from another and will suit a particular body shape better?
+What makes one cut different from another and will suit a particular body type better?
 How do you know which name corresponds to which?
 What makes a semi-slim?

-It's time to answer all of this, so buckle up .
-We left !
+It's time to answer all that, so fasten your seatbelts .
+Here we go!

-Each brand has its little quirks, and it is not always easy to find your way among all these convoluted English names.
-This is why we will try to understand what a cut of jeans is made of and which adjective corresponds to which.
+Every brand has its little quirks, and it's not always easy to find your way among all these convoluted English names.
+That's why we're going to try to understand what a jean cut is made of and which adjective corresponds to what.

-This little guide will give you clues but it does not replace your eyes, of course!
+This little summary will give you some clues but it doesn't replace your eyes, of course!

-First of all, you should know that jeans are separated into three parts:
+First of all, you should know that jeans are divided into three parts:

 • the waist, located... at the waist, that is to say from the belt to the middle of the buttocks,